(Blogtober Day 9)

 “Every sentence must do one of two things – reveal character or advance the action.”

 I could see this one applying to games in a number of ways.
 But the first one that came to mind is avoiding having mechanics in a game just to have them.
-They should all fell like they push the player forward, progressing something in the game and leading them to a finale.
+They should all feel like they push the player forward, progressing something in the game and leading them to a finale.

 And because it’s Blogtober and I feel like stretching this topic out into a few posts, I’ll take a look at five through eight tomorrow…